galaxyproject/galaxy-hub/src/support/ncbi-sra-fastq/index.md

 ### Downloading metadata

-*It is critical to understand the condition/replicate structure of an experiment before working with the data so that it can be imported as colelctions ready for analysis.* Direct your browser to https://www.ncbi.nlm.nih.gov/Traces/study/ and in the search box enter GEO data set identifier (for example: GSE72018).
+*It is critical to understand the condition/replicate structure of an experiment before working with the data so that it can be imported as collections ready for analysis.* Direct your browser to https://www.ncbi.nlm.nih.gov/Traces/study/ and in the search box enter GEO data set identifier (for example: GSE72018).
 Once the study appears, click the box to download the “RunInfo Table”.

 ### Organizing metadata